nourhenesarraj/Colab-Notebooks--Quora-Insincere-Questions-Classification-NLP/README.md

 # Quora-Insincere-Questions-Classification-NLP-
 Transfer Learning for NLP with TensorFlow Hub.

-This project/notebook consists of several Tasks.
+This notebook consists of several Tasks.

 Task 1: Download and Import the Quora Insincere Questions Dataset Task 2: TensorFlow Hub for Natural Language Processing